 The list of vendors organized by use cases was assembled on an Excel spreadsheet.
 Download the spreadsheet here.
 Due to the anticipated changes and potential suggestions and feedback received regarding the list, future changes are expected.
 It is not clear at this time what the best way to document and communicate those changes will be.
 As revisions or new lists are compiled, those who download this current list will be notified.

-A detailed understanding of the buyer’s workflow is perhaps the most important aspect of selecting the best health care messaging solution, regardless of the use case(s) being automated.
-This post provides some insight into the use cases that current messaging vendors consider important enough (or popular with buyers?) to actively promote.
-Website descriptions and demos of use cases will always look impressive, but it is only through a detailed comparison with your own institution’s workflow that the solution that is the best fit can be discovered.
+Website descriptions and demos of use cases will always look impressive, but it is only through a detailed comparison with your own institution's workflow that the solution that is the best fit can be discovered.

-Suggestions for additional use cases are most welcome.
+Suggestions for additional or different use cases are most welcome.
 Of most interest are those use cases providers are willing to invest money to automation, or use cases that vendors think sufficiently important to actively promote on their web site.
 Feedback on changes in the vendor landscape are also welcome.